awsdocs/aws-codepipeline-user-guide/doc_source/actions-retry.md

 You can retry the latest failed actions in a stage without having to run a pipeline again from the beginning\.
 You do this by retrying the stage that contains the actions\.
 You can retry a stage immediately after any of actions fail\.
 All actions that are still in progress continue their work, and failed actions are triggered once again\.

-If you are using the console to view a pipeline, a **Retry** button appears on the stage where the failed actions can be retried\.

-![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/actions-retry-button.png)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-If you are using the AWS CLI, you can use the get\-pipeline\-state command to determine whether any actions have failed\.

 **Note**
 In the following cases, you may not be able to retry actions:
 The overall pipeline structure changed after an action failed\.
 Another retry attempt in the stage is already in progress\.

+In cases where you have edited your pipeline structure and so the failed action cannot be retried, choose **Release change** to manually start the pipeline\.

+If you are using the console to view a pipeline, a **Retry** button appears on the stage where the failed actions can be retried\.

+![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/actions-retry-button.png)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[A stage that contains one or more failed actions displays a Retry button\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

+If you are using the AWS CLI, you can use the get\-pipeline\-state command to determine whether any actions have failed\.

 **Topics**
 + [Retry failed actions \(console\)](#actions-retry-console)